In AbtracOnLine you can email invoices directly, without the need for email software.

 Checking email delivery status

-Although you’ll receive confirmation from AbtracOnLine immediately after an invoice is emailed as to whether it has sent or not it takes a while longer to confirm whether the message has been delivered successfully, received and read.
+Although you will receive confirmation from AbtracOnLine immediately after an invoice is emailed as to whether it has sent or not, it takes a while longer to confirm whether the message has been delivered successfully, received and read.

-To removed a problem email from notifications you’ll need to acknowledge the message by clicking the green tick button.
+To remove a problem email from notifications, you will need to acknowledge the message by clicking on the green tick button indicated below.

-You can choose to view all email activity, or only show undelivered emails not yet acknowledged.
+Untick or tick the box indicated below to view all email activity, or ‘Only show undelivered emails not yet acknowledged’ respectively.

 Email Delivery Events/Status